barryclark/jekyll-now/README.md

 Go to the _posts folder and simply edit the one that's there to create your first blog post!
 Jekyll pulls the date of the post from the filename, so you can edit that to today's date.

+#### Publishing New Content

+To publish new blog posts, go into the _posts folder and click the New File button.
+Name your post in this format: year-month-day-Title.md, save it, and you're set!

 #### Setting up your own domain name

 Follow the latest [GitHub Pages Custom Domain Guide](https://help.github.com/articles/setting-up-a-custom-domain-with-pages) to set up your custom domain name.
 I've created the CNAME file already, so that you can easily edit it within the repository.

-#### Publishing New Content

-Alternative flow for publishing content, without needing Local Development Environment

 ## Customizing The Theme